NJ2020/Image-Compositing/README.md

 Without z, the net could still learn a mapping from x to y, but would produce deterministic outputs, and therefore fail to match any distribution other than a **delta function**.
 Instead, the authors of Pix2pix provided noise only in the form of **dropout**, applied on several layers of the generator at **both training and test time**.

-The objective (Min-Max) that I mentioned above was used in the original paper when GAN was first proposed by **Ian Goodfellow** in 2014, but unfortunately, it didn't perform well due to vanishing gradients problems (I won't go into the details here; refer to my GAN tutorials for more details).
-Since then, there has been a lot of development, and many other researchers have proposed different kinds of loss functions (LS-GAN, WGAN, WGAN-GP) to overcome these issues.
+The objective (Min-Max) that I mentioned above was used in the original paper when GAN was first proposed by **Ian Goodfellow** in 2014, but unfortunately, it didn't perform well due to vanishing gradients problems (I won't go into much more depth here; refer to my GAN tutorials for more details).
+Since then, there has been a lot of development, and many researchers have proposed different kinds of loss functions (LS-GAN, WGAN, WGAN-GP) to overcome these issues.
 Authors of this paper used **Least-square** objective function while running their optimization process.

-None of the loss functions are optimal in every scenario, it's always task dependent (maybe WGAN performs better than LS-GAN in one task, while the other way around, in some other task).
+None of the loss functions are optimal in every scenario, it's always task dependent (maybe WGAN performs better than LS-GAN in one task, while the other way around, in some other).
 Moreover, there was a recent paper by **Google** which also addressed this issue and showed that all loss functions give you nearly the same results, with the only condition that you need to do extensive hyper-parameter optimization.
 Training GANs is very tricky, and it will never work in the first attempt.
 You might even have to look into the capacity of your architecture.
-There was one recent theoretical paper on GANs by [Sanjeev Arora](https://arxiv.org/abs/1706.08224) in which he mentioned that the generator's capacity should be as large as twice the capacity of the discriminator.
+There was this, one recent theoretical paper on GANs by [Sanjeev Arora](https://arxiv.org/abs/1706.08224) in which he mentioned that the generator's capacity should be as large as twice the capacity of the discriminator.

-> From the above discussion, you can conclude that its very difficult to train the GANs.
-One spends a lot of time tweaking the hyper-parameters to make the model work properly.
+> From the above discussion, we can conclude that one spends a lot of time tweaking the hyper-parameters to make the GANs work properly.